ninchistudios/DCS_Missions/OpOligarch/README.md

 # Mission Checks

 * Route, Speeds and Heights, Takeoff and Landing, 12 Min M0.2 Leg 1
-* Unit naming - no dashes, consistent
+* Unit naming - no dashes in groups, consistent
 * Skins, callsigns and BORTs
 * Bullseye at ground level
 * Briefing